Protein Bagels

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.

-self rising flour and Greek yogurt in a bowl.
+yogurt and flour in a mixing bowl.

 Step 1- Combine.
 In a mixing bowl, add the flour and Greek yogurt.

-bagel dough in a bowl.
+kneaded dough in a bowl.

 Step 2- Mix.
 Gently mix the dough until smooth.